 FAQ

 Q: What is an executive point of view on AI?
-A: It is a working interpretation of what AI is doing to your business, your people, and your decisions — held with enough confidence to act on and enough humility to revise.
-It is a posture, not a knowledge base.
+A: A working interpretation of what AI is doing to your business, people, and decisions — held with enough confidence to act on and enough humility to revise.
+A posture, not a knowledge base.

 Q: What is the difference between AI expertise and executive judgment on AI?
-A: AI expertise explains how the system works.
-Executive judgment decides what the system means for the work.
-They are different jobs, and a senior leader’s job is the second one.
-You can do it without being able to do the first.
+A: Expertise explains how the system works.
+Judgment decides what the system means for the work.
+A senior leader’s job is the second one — and you can do it without being able to do the first.

 Q: How should a non-technical leader interpret AI announcements?
-A: Run the announcement through five questions before you read the substance: what does this change about my people, my customers, my economics, my decision rights, and my defensibility?
+A: Run it through five questions before reading the substance: what does this change about my people, customers, economics, decision rights, and defensibility?
 Most announcements move none of the five.
-The few that move two or more are the only ones worth your attention.
+The few that move two or more are worth your attention.

 Q: How do I respond to AI questions from my team without overclaiming?
-A: Answer from the frame, not from the technology.
-Tell them what you are watching (the five questions), what your current read is, and that you will revise it as you learn.
-Then ask for their read.
-You build trust by being honest about what you know and disciplined about how you think — not by faking expertise.
+A: Answer from the frame, not the technology.
+Tell them what you’re watching, what your current read is, and that you’ll revise it as you learn — then ask for theirs.
+That’s how you build trust without faking expertise.

 Q: Where should executive attention on AI actually be focused?
 A: On second-order effects.
 The first-order layer — what the technology can do — belongs to the experts.
-Your layer is what the technology changes about your hiring, your customers, your margin, your decision rights, and your moat.
-Stay one level up from the technology and you will spend your attention where it actually compounds.
+Yours is what it changes about hiring, customers, margin, decision rights, and moat.

 Q: Do I need to use AI tools personally to lead my team through this?
-A: Some direct exposure helps your intuition, but it is not the source of your authority.
-The Andy Grove move at an inflection point is not to become the best user of the new technology — it is to read what the technology changes about the business.
-Use enough to keep your instincts honest.
-Do not confuse usage with leadership.
+A: Some direct exposure sharpens intuition, but it isn’t the source of your authority.
+The move at an inflection point is not to become the best user of the technology — it’s to read what the technology changes about the business.